hull-graveyard/hull-ship-boilerplate/README.md

 - User-configurable styles for colors, background images, fonts, sizes, css transforms, opacity etc...
 Much better than [CSS Variables](http://caniuse.com/#feat=css-variables).
 Anything you can do in CSS can be exposed as a user-configurable setting
 - No Style leakage between your app and the page.
 [Scoped Styles](http://caniuse.com/#feat=style-scoped) working today
 - [HTML Imports](http://caniuse.com/#feat=imports) : Have your app run securely in any environment.
-Build it as a full page app, we'll embed it in the right place without you worrying how it gets embedded and how it lives in the page
+Build it as a full page app, we'll embed it in the right place without you worrying how it gets delivered and how it lives in the page
 - Component-based development
 - Built-in I18n
-- ~~Based on [React-Router](https://github.com/rackt/react-router) for full access to every state of the App.
-Let the User preview every state of your application to check it's design and behaviour~~ (Soon)
+- Based on [React-Router](https://github.com/rackt/react-router) for full access to every state of the App. ~~Let the User preview every state of your application to check it's design and behaviour~~ (Soon)
 - ~~Flowers and unicorns~~ (Soon)

 ### Setup